hchyang/PSiTE/README.md

 The coalescent tree only describes the polymorphic part of the sample.
 You can also simulate the truncal part of the tumor evolution (tumorigenesis) through two different approaches:
 a) specify the trunk length e.g. using `--trunk_length`. `--trunk_length` accepts a single float number that can be used as the branch length leading to the root of the coalescent tree.
 b) specify the events on the trunk explicitly in a file through `--trunk_vars filename`.
 The format of the trunk variants file is described in the later section.
 When the number of simulated cells is very large, the computational load can become very heavy.
-Given the fact that most of the mutational events are extremely rare, we implemented a pruning algorithm to trim the tree using `--prune` and `--prune_proportion` option to prune the larger phylogeny.
+Given the fact that most of the mutational events are extremely rare, we implemented a pruning algorithm to trim the tree using `--prune` and `--prune_proportion` options.
+For example, if you want to simulate the somatic variants of a population containing 1000000 cells, after you setting `--prune 100` or `--prune_proportion 0.0001`, all subtrees with <=100 tips will be trimmed into a tip node, which means there will be no polymorphic variants on those subtrees with <=100 tips.
+So the tips belonging to the same subtree (with <=100 tips) will show the same genotypes.

 Other convenient options including:
 - -D/--depth to simulate the variants under different sequencing coverage (i.e. given the specified coverage d, we will simulate a sequence coverage of x, where x is sampled from Poission(d)).